AntonTheDev/FlightAnimator/README.md

 #####Demo App

-The project includes a highly configurable demo app that allows for experimentation to explore the resulting effects of unlimited configurations.
-Feel free to experiment by adjusting the timing curves, triggers, and timing priorities to explore the resulting effects.
+The project includes a highly configurable demo app that allows for experimentation to explore resulting effects of the unlimited configurations FlightAnimator supports.

 Demo Features Included:

-* Animate a view to different locations on the screen
+* Animate a view to different location on the screen
-* Drag and release view to apply Decay to the final destination
+* Drag and release view to apply Decay easing to the final destination
-* Adjusting the timing curves for bounds, position, alpha, and transform.
+* Adjust timing curves for bounds, position, alpha, and transform.
 * Enable a secondary view, which follows the main view to it's last location
-* Adjust the progress for time based/value based triggers on the secondary view
+* Adjust group timing priority to test synchronization
-* Adjust group timing priority
+* Adjust progress for time based/value based triggers on the secondary view

 ##Basic Use